-Total forgings on_hammers No. of blows/yr.
+Total forgings on hammers No. of blows/yr.
 Tonnage of all forgings

 1980 2,700,000 21,600,000 2,050

 1981 2,750,000 22,000,000 2,150

 1982 1,880,000 15,040,000 1,800

-Permissible impulsive sound levels for existing forge shops are found at 35 Ill.
+Permissible impulsive sound levels for existing forge shops are found at 35 III.
 Adm.
 Code 901.105.
 The impulsive sound level emitted to residences (Class A land) cannot exceed 58.5 Leq during the day or 53.5 Leq at night.
 As to commercial establishments (Class B), the level cannot exceed 64.5 Leq.
 Based upon actual noise level measurements, Exhibit A to the petition shows that the maximum noise level is 65 Leq.
 Approximately 50 houses potentially could be exposed to sound levels in excess of 53.5 Leq.
 The noise level and the number of residences exposed to a certain noise level will vary depending on wind velocity and direction.
 Any noise violations at night would end as VBM suspended operations at 1:30 a.m.
 VBM has not received any noise complaints.

 Various measures have been proposed to reduce the sound levels at VBM.
 The installation of barriers is infeasible.
-Enclosing the main entrance to the shop in an acoustic tunnel would be infeasible because of easements or public rights-ofway.
+Enclosing the main entrance to the shop in an acoustic tunnel would be infeasible because of easements or public rights-of-way.
 This project would further involve removal of one or two hammers.
 The addition of more fans and silencers to the present roof is infeasible because the roof will not accept the added weight (Exh.
 D to Petition).
 Total enclosure of the forge shop would impede material flow through the shop and production.
+On July 29, 1984, VBM submitted a cost estimate for these ineffetive methods of noise control.
+Total cost would be \$134,000.

-The Board proposes granting VBM's site-specific operational level for ten hammers, two shifts Monday through Saturday.
+The Board proposes granting VBM's site-specific operational level for ten hammers, two shifts Monday throught Saturday.
 It's consultant does not foresee any adverse health effects from 65 Leq (R. 17).
 The Agency states that there would be no danger of hearing loss to area residents (Agency Response at 4).

 Although no specific numerical noise level limitations are being imposed, it is assumed that noise levels will approximate those testified to by VBM and its witnesses.
 VBM should make efforts to lessen noise levels in the future as equipment is replaced and new technology for noise suppression becomes available.
-In the event that noise levels from the forge shop become excessive, citizens have the right to initiate proceedings to change the rule which accompanies this Opinion.

 The following operational plan as set out below will be incorporated into 35 Ill.
 Adm.
 Code 901.121.
-VBM will be required to comply upon filing of the plan with the Secretary of State.
+VBM will be required to comply upon the filing of the rule with the Secretary of State.